cozy/cozy-drive/README.md

 ### Install and run in dev mode

-Hacking the Files app requires you to [setup a dev environment][setup].
+Hacking the Drive app requires you to [setup a dev environment][setup].

 You can then clone the app repository and install dependencies: